stoef28/esdws-2019/README.md

 My current IDE is IntelliJ v2019.2.2.
 You can download it here: <a href="https://www.jetbrains.com/idea/download/#section=windows">IntelliJ</a>.
 Make sure you download the <b>Ultimate Edition</b>.

 ### Installing
+Go to <a href="https://github.com/ozihler/esdws-2019">Github</a> and Clone the repository (https://github.com/ozihler/esdws-2019)
 ```

 ```